Sunshine Skyway Bridge

+The channel beneath the main span of the Skyway allows access to Port Tampa Bay, Port Tampa, the Port of St. Petersburg, and SeaPort Manatee, making it one of the busiest shipping lanes in the United States.
+Owing to the 1980 disaster, the current bridge incorporates numerous safety features to protect the structure from ship collisions.

 History

 Precursors and proposals

 In 1924, J.G.
 "Jim" Foley, a realtor, and his partner Charles R. Carter joined with James E. Bussey, an attorney, to create the Bee Line Ferry Company.
 The service started on March 7, 1927, and originally had two ferries: Fred D. Doty and the City of Wilmington (which was later renamed Pinellas).
 The ferry crossed from the end of Bay Vista Park in St. Petersburg and went to Piney Point on the other side of the bay.

 A physiotherapist from St. Petersburg named Herman Simmonds proposed building a "high-level suspension bridge" in 1926.
-Sometime during 1927, Simmonds received congressional approval and a permit from the US War Department to build a bridge.
-However, efforts were put on hold due to the Great Depression.
+Sometime during 1927, Simmonds received congressional approval and a permit from the US War Department to build a bridge, but efforts were put on hold due to the Great Depression.

+In 1929, the Florida Legislature gave the Bee Line Ferry a 50-year franchise to operate a service between Pinellas and Manatee Counties.
+The service gradually expanded during the 1930s, and by the end of the decade, Bee Line operated four boats which departed every 30 minutes in the winter and every 45 minutes in the summer during daylight hours, weather permitting.
+During its last full year of operation in 1941, Bee Line carried almost 100,000 vehicles and thousands of passengers.
+However, ferries stopped running in 1942 when many employees were called to serve and the boats were converted to military use as part of the World War II war effort.
+In 1944, the St. Petersburg Port Authority bought the franchise from Bee Lee and resumed ferry service, albeit on a smaller scale until the end of the war.
+Regular ferry service would continue until the Sunshine Skyway Bridge opened a decade later.